To be admitted into a degree program at Acsenda School of Management, applicants must meet the minimum entrance requirements outlined below:

 English Language Proficiency

-If applicants do not meet the minimum English proficiency requirements, Acsenda offers two English bridging courses with a focus on improving academic English skills – listening, speaking, reading, and writing – to the level necessary to be successful.
+If applicants do not meet the minimum English proficiency requirements, Acsenda offers two English bridging courses.
+They have a focus on improving academic English skills – listening, speaking, reading, and writing – to the level necessary to be successful.

 Acsenda’s two English bridging courses: